fossabot/trader.python/README.txt

 ##Features
 Secure Authentication via password using 256-bit AES Encryption of your API-key and API-secret. (see Usage->Login with API-key/secret)
 Buy and sell bitcoins. (manually)
 Limit Orders & Market orders.
-(TODO: Market order on bitfloor) Automatic Dynamic Streaming Updates via the websocket(Socket.IO)
+(Bitfloor and Bitstamp API do not support market orders - email sent, requesting it) Automatic Dynamic Streaming Updates via the websocket(Socket.IO)
 ##Commands (" " is the command name, but in the program you have to use lowercase)
 "Buy/Sell" Simple - X amount of BTC   (or in USD - put usd on the command)